How credibility compounds

 In my experience, the leaders who grow fastest are the ones who treat their data as a daily practice, not a quarterly exercise.

-My question to you: If someone who knew your industry well asked you, right now, for the three numbers that most honestly reflect the health of your business, what would you say and would you answer without flinching?
+Because if someone who knew your industry well asked you, right now, for the three numbers that most honestly reflect the health of your business, what would you say and would you answer without flinching?

 PS If this essay helped, Episode 162 (Why strong CEOs are always closer to their numbers than you think) from my podcast is worth a listen.
 Tune in on Apple Podcasts, Spotify or wherever you get your podcasts.